Research

 This study utilizes large language models to analyze policy acceptance by leveraging open-ended questions in the original dataset.

-What Happens When Asian American Candidates Use Race Appeals? with Taewoo Kang (📢 will present at IPSA 2025)
+What Happens When Asian American Candidates Use Race Appeals? with Taewoo Kang (📢 presented at IPSA 2025)

 Using survey experiments, this research examines the political behaviors of Asian-American individuals.

-Extreme Right Wing in South Korea with Brandon Beomseob Park
+Measuring Extreme Right Wing with Brandon Beomseob Park

 This study explores the dynamics of extreme right-wing ideology, focusing on South Korea.

-Democratic Backsliding and Political Revenge with Youngho Cho
+Democratic Norm Violation in New Democracies: Political Punitivism with Youngho Cho

 Focusing on South Korea, this research investigates the impact of norm violations on the quality of democracy.